Improving water security for displaced people in Jordan

-Title: Supporting Participatory Resource Management to Stabilize the Situation in Host Communities
+Title: Supporting Participatory Resource Management to Stabilise the Situation in Host Communities

 Lead executing agency: Ministry of Water and Irrigation (MWI)

-The supply of clean water in three host communities is improved.
+The availability of clean water in 14 of the host communities and in Jerash Camp has improved.

 The project is being implemented in 14 host communities to ensure that around 78,000 residents – among them more than 12,700 refugees – have adequate access to water.
 Interventions include repairing dilapidated water networks, as well as improving water use efficiency and water storage capacities.
 Moreover, barrier-free entrances to water facilities are installed in private households and public institutions.